AdhamAfis/Lex/README.md

    - Ensure the output directory exists and is writable
    - Check that the specified format is supported

+4. **Plugin loading issues**
+   - Verify that the JSON syntax in your plugin file is correct
+   - Ensure regex patterns are properly escaped
+   - Use the `--list-plugins` option to check if your plugin is detected

 ### Debug Mode

 For detailed debug output, compile with: